A-arti/Card--game/README.md

 To play the game online, visit the following URL in your web browser:
 - [Hunt the Ace Game](https://a-arti.github.io/Card--game/)

-##How to Play
+## How to Play
--Click the "Play Game" button to start.
+- Click the "Play Game" button to start.
--Cards will shuffle, then choose which card you think is the Ace of Spades.
+- Cards will shuffle, then choose which card you think is the Ace of Spades.
--Score increases for correct guesses; the game ends after a set number of rounds.
+- Score increases for correct guesses; the game ends after a set number of rounds.

 ## Technologies Used
--HTML
+- HTML
--CSS (including Flexbox and Media Queries)
+- CSS (including Flexbox and Media Queries)
--JavaScript (DOM manipulation, animations)
+- JavaScript (DOM manipulation, animations)